Ivanka Trump: Arming teachers an option that 'needs to be discussed'

+“I believe my father,” she said Sunday in an exclusive interview with NBC News, claiming the question posed to her was “inappropriate.”

+“I know my father.
+So I think I have that right as a daughter to believe my father."

-Ivanka Trump said in an exclusive interview with NBC News on Sunday that her father's suggestion of arming teachers is an option worth discussing.
-The president made the proposal after a gunman killed 17 people at a high school in Parkland, Florida, this month.
+Trump, a White House senior adviser, also discussed her father's proposal of arming teachers is an option worth discussing.
+The president made raised the idea after a gunman killed 17 people at a high school in Parkland, Florida, this month.

 "To be honest, I don't know," Trump said.
 "Obviously, there would have to be an incredibly high standard for who would be able to bear arms in our school.
 But I think there is no one solution for creating safety."